stogaja/ANPR/README.md

 2. After extracting the license plate, individual characters need to be seperated and segregated using character segmentation techniques like finding rectangular contours.
 3. The last phase is performing character recognition, where the segmented characters are recognized using deep learning classifiers.
 We used CNN in this project as CNNs work the best with images.

-## Dataset
-The following datasets have been used for different purposes:
-1. **For license plate detection (YOLO)**: The dataset contains approximately 4000 annotated images of cars with license plates.
-The dataset can be found and downloaded from here https://data.mendeley.com/datasets/nx9xbs4rgx/2
-2. **For character recognition**: The dataset has about 1000 images of digits from 0-9 and alphabets from A-Z. You can find the dataset here [Character Dataset](data.zip)
-3. **For testing the whole model**: The dataset contains about 200 images of cars with license plates.
-You can find the dataset here https://drive.google.com/file/d/1QAFdt5Mq8X6fZud7kdsjaJbJfSXrsFse/view?usp=sharing

 ## Technologies/Languages Used
 - **Python**: This is the most sought language for implementing AI projects.
 The version used is python 3.6 here.
 - **IDE**: We used Jupter Notebook for this project.